IBM-MIL/MILXtifyUtilities/README.md

 =======================

 MILXtifyUtilities is a collection of [Xtify](https://console.xtify.com/) utilities to make notifications easier to work with.
-The utilities consist of a notification data model, helper methods to save notifications in `NSUserDefaults` rich notification API helper method.
+The utilities consist of a notification data model, helper methods to save notifications in `NSUserDefaults`, and rich notification API helper methods.

 ## Installation